Mie resonances in optical trapping: Their role in kinematics and back-action: Introduction

 \section{Introduction}

-Optical levitation has shown to be a transformative approach in precision metrology, enabling groundbreaking advancements in weak force sensing~\cite{Pesce2020, Millen2020, Gieseler2021, GonzalezBallestero2021, Winstone2023, Volpe2023, Jin2024}.
+Optical levitation has evolved into a versatile platform for controlling and probing microscopic motion, as extensively discussed in recent review articles~\cite{Pesce2020, Gieseler2021, Volpe2023}.
+Significant progress in identifying and quantifying experimental noise sources and measurement back-action limits~\cite{GonzalezBallestero2021} has further advanced these systems, enabling access to increasingly low-noise regimes and facilitating their application to high-sensitivity weak-force detection and precision sensing~\cite{Millen2020, Jin2024}.
 Employing levitated systems allows for exploring fundamental questions in physics, potentially including dark matter detection~\cite{Monteiro2020, Kalia2024, Kilian2024}, quantum measurement projection (collapse) models~\cite{Vinante2019}, and realization of microscopic entanglement~\cite{Poddubny2024, Zambon2024, Winkler2024}.
 These advances have stimulated intensive investigations on improving experimental accuracy in optical levitation experiments, expanding the boundaries of quantum control and noise reduction.

 The key process limiting the experimental accuracy is the decoherence of the harmonic motion of the levitated oscillator.
 In high-vacuum environments, the dominant contribution to decoherence arises from the heating rate induced by photon recoil associated with scattering.
 This process significantly impacts the imprecision and back-action noises, collectively considered as the quantum noise level in experiments~\cite{GonzalezBallestero2023}.
 Due to its significance, the recoil heating rate has been extensively studied for dipolar scatterers in the Rayleigh regime~\cite{Jain2016, Tebbenjohanns2019, Abbassi2024}.
 Recent efforts stepped beyond this regime and determined the recoil heating rate in the intermediate and Mie regimes where levitated objects are larger.
 The importance of such studies relies on the link between the magnitude of recoil heating rate and the size parameter of scatterers as studied for silica~\cite{Seberson2020, Maurer2022} and silicon~\cite{Lepeshov2023}.